yaleinteractive/glass-hello/README.md

-  1. In your Cloud9 workspace, open config.son.
+  1. In your Cloud9 workspace, open config.json.
   2. Update the “host” to
 https://glass-hello-danmichaelson.c9.io
 but replace glass-hello with your Cloud9 project name (usually your GitHub repo name), and danmichaelson with your Cloud9 user name (usually your GitHub username).
 Note that underscores in Cloud9 project names / GitHub repo names, are problematic.